C-Kubiak/FingerFitTeam9/README.md

 #### 10/13/25

-* Incorporated new asset package into Key Catch, Type Rush, and Main Menu
+* Incorporated new asset package into Key Catch, Type Rush, Sequence Spark, and Main Menu
 * Created a settings scene to use rather than the panel on the main menu (not completed)
 * Testing a background in Type Rush/Main Menu